CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: Evaluation

-Table~\ref{tab:sca_vs_hermes} compares an SCA derived by \lm and a FSM transition annotated by \textit{Hermes} for a sentence `\textit{A UE enters the state 5GMM-SERVICE-REQUEST-INITIATED after it has started the service request procedure and is waiting for a response from the network.}' from TS 24.501~\cite{3GPP_TS_24501}.
-The SCA representation from \lm is more complete and coherent than \textit{Hermes}’ FSM transition.
+There are three key observations.
+(1) \textit{Hermes} and \textit{ARCANE} both capture significantly fewer start and end states, indicating that both of them do not derive as many mobile network functions from 3GPP specifications as \lm.
+Table~\ref{tab:sca_vs_hermes} compares an SCA node derived by \lm and a FSM transition annotated by \textit{Hermes} for a sentence `\textit{A UE enters the state 5GMM-SERVICE-REQUEST-INITIATED after it has started the service request procedure and is waiting for a response from the network.}' from TS 24.501.
 While the sentence does not explicitly specify the start state, \lm reasonably infers that the UE is likely in 5GMM-REGISTERED state and correctly recognizes two sequential conditions, the action, and the end state.
 In contrast, \textit{Hermes} fails to extract and infer the start state, the action, and the end state in the FSM transition due to limited contextual reasoning, resulting in incomplete FSM transitions and limited coverage.

-Figure~\ref{fig:sca_statistics} presents a comparison between \lm and \textit{Hermes} in modeling 5G and 4G NAS and RRC specifications using SCA representations and FSM states.
-Results for 4G RRC are not included, as \textit{Hermes} did not release them.
-There are two observations.
-First, \textit{Hermes} reports a larger number of extracted conditions and actions in 5G and 4G NAS and RRC specifications.
+(2) \textit{Hermes} reports a larger number of extracted conditions and actions in 5G and 4G NAS and RRC specifications.
 However, it is primarily due to splitting closely connected conditions and actions within a single sentence into multiple independent entries, as shown in Table~\ref{tab:sca_vs_hermes}.
 This fragmentation inflates raw counts of extracted elements but fails to preserve the internal structure and logical interdependencies among conditions and actions.
-Second, \lm captures composite conditions and actions, thereby preserving structural integrity and reflecting the hierarchical organization of 3GPP specifications.
-Thus, \lm can identify and infer more implicit start states and end states using contextual information, while \textit{Hermes} can not achieve it.
+(3) \textit{ARCANE} constructs fewer condition and action states as well, while their counts are consistent with its derived start and end states.
+Different from \lm and \textit{Hermes}, \textit{ARCANE} has a strict requirement to construct FSMs, which doesn't allow start/end states or condition/action to have a missing field.
+However, since it is not capable of capturing the comprehensive functions, \textit{ARCANE} does not capture many important state transitions, such as the example shown in Table~\ref{tab:sca_vs_hermes}.
+In summary, \lm can identify and infer more implicit states using contextual information, while \textit{Hermes} and \textit{ARCANE} can not achieve it.